nuclio/nuclio/docs/reference/nuctl/nuctl.md

 To redeploy only imported functions use `--imported-only` flag.

-Imported function can be redeployed to the state they had before being imported.
+Imported function can be redeployed to the state it had before being imported.
 To be able to do so, function should be exported with previous state which means that function will have a `nuclio.io/previous-state` annotation.